Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 # Week 7 #

-Experimentations with Photons and inputs and outputs.
+Experimentations with Photons and inputs and outputs for our digital ecosystem.

 ![IMG_2627](https://github.com/user-attachments/assets/e118ef04-5db5-4308-bd69-c234fdafe0e8)